ZitaRR/Zomlypse/README.md

 ## Design UI

-Mockup designs for different views.
+Mockup designs for different views, this will be updated continuously.

 #### Main Game View